 With Spanish roots, Christmas in this Country is celebrated on 24th December and boy-oh-boy, didn’t they pull all the stops out!
 We stayed at the Iberostar Punta Cana and they ensured that all guests were shown Christmas in style!
 There was a gigantic tree in reception, decorations everywhere and at 4pm, they even arranged for Father Christmas to hand out Christmas presents to the children on the beach... he arrived in a helicopter!
 Rudolph must have had a cold and couldn’t lead the pack of reindeers so Santa had a helicopter instead!
 As you do!

-Asia – where we have spent our last two Christmases
+Asia – where we have spent our last four Christmases

 Borneo was our Asian Christmas destination in 2015 and 2016, on the island of Mabul; we stayed at Scuba Junkie.
 We were here with a mixture of people from all over the world, some celebrated on 24th and others on 25th December ...
 I was prepared for both!
 I brought with me a bunch of Christmas hats and traditional treats like Christmas cake and stollen and shared it amongst the new friends we had made.
 Scuba Junkie did a fantastic job of decorating with the resources they had on the island and there were paper chains dangling from the beams, tinsel draped around the bar and paper decorations hanging from the ceiling – brilliant!

 Have you spent your Christmas away from home?
 How was it for you?
 Were you in sunshine or snow?
 Share your thoughts with us in the comments below – we want to know!